 A new movie, What It Takes, documents four Ironman participants' training and preparation for the 2005 event.
 You don't have to be an Ironman to appreciate the sheer physical and mental prowess it takes to do a triathlon of this magnitude.
 This film follows Peter Reid, Heather Fuhr, Luke Bell, and Lori Bowden (three of them previous world champions) for a year on their quest to the 2005 Ironman finish line.
 For an insider's look at one of the pre-eminent sports competitions, take a look.
 It opens in select cities across the U.S. this month.
 And you can enjoy the movie from the comfort of a theater seat, popcorn and drink in hand.

-Tailgate parties conjure up images of football fans gathering near stadiums, camped out for the pre-game hours and into the game to celebrate their alma mater or favorite team.
+Tailgate parties conjure up images of football fans gathering near stadiums, camped out for the pre-game hours and sometimes well-into the game to celebrate their alma mater or favorite team.
 The tailgate party may be as American as applie pie, bringing college friends together for weekend reunions or regular reconnections.
-Clubs and teams may also gather to root for their team and toast the season.

-The New York Times recently reported on the University of Mississippi (aka Ole Miss) tailgate party as the pinnacle of such events.
-The article portrays this as more than a normal tailgate party, one of history, where the cars have been replaced with tents, and it is thee social event in Oxford, Mississippi, not just for the students or alumni, but for the whole town.
+The New York Times describes the Grove as the social event in Oxford, Mississippi, not just for the students or alumni, but for the whole town:

 You're a member of a church that takes spiritual retreats.
 Perhaps your tennis or ski team travels for competition.
 Or your alma mater organizes football tailgate parties for home and away games.
 You could be a soccer parent planning away games with other parents.
 Or even belong to a swanky book club that travels to Italy after reading Under the Tuscan Sun.
 Whatever your lifestyle is, membership organizations (clubs, teams, associations, etc.) are great ways to stay active and pursue interests while meeting new people and reconnecting with old friends or colleagues.